-The Philodendron McColley’s Finale is a colorful plant that’s perfect if you want to add color to your home or garden.
+The Philodendron McColley’s Finale is a colorful plant that’s perfect if you want to add more hues and life to your home or garden.

 It is worth noting that this hybrid was created in Orlando, Florida.
 As such, it is fond of tropical conditions.

 Last but not least, it also helps clean indoor air.
 This makes it keep air pollutants from your family.

 Philodendron McColley’s Finale Plant Care

 The Philodendron McColley’s Finale makes for a great houseplant because it does well in medium to low light conditions.
 It likewise won’t have a problem with fluorescent lighting which makes it perfect for offices as well.

 That said, because the amount of light you get indoors is muted compared to the outdoors (because of walls and ceilings), the plant often thrives in bright, indirect or dappled light.

 This allows it to grow at its best and produce its most vibrant leaves.

 However, do be careful with direct sunlight, periods of harsh sun and overly bright light for long hours at a time.
 All of these can cause its delicate leaves to experience sunburn.

 On the other hand, you also want to avoid dark spaces and lack of light.
 This will slow growth and cause it to become leggy and spindly.